-Music that flows freely in our world is a beautiful and inspiring thing.
-Music, that exquisite sound, that enchanting muse, today liberated by technology to ring out everywhere, enriches every corner of our lives.
+The music that flows freely in our world is essential, necessary, and everywhere.
+Our music, the exquisite sound, the magical noise, liberated today by technology to ring out everywhere, enriches every corner of our lives.
 The more we share music, the better we are; we could not imagine a world without this inexplicable, gratuitous, extravagant gift to us all.

 Of course, there has always been some music that was free, a lot of it.
 When I was about 12 years old my grandma gave me a record of Burl Ives playing guitar and singing folk songs.
-I was very moved by the music, but I was astonished when she explained that many of these songs were very old, so old that the composer was long forgotten and we were singing songs sometimes centuries old that came down to us, singer to singer, in a long historical process.
+I liked the music, but I was astonished when she explained that many of these songs were very old, so old that the composer was long forgotten and we were singing songs, sometimes centuries old, that came down to us, singer to singer, in a long historical process.

 Wow, what a realization… this old folk song may have been sung in Elizabethan times and it lives on in our living room or around our campfire today.
 That was a piece of information that changed my life: besides loving the guitar, I was in awe of songs that old, that free.
 Today the scholars and the musicians continue the debates and discussions about how to preserve and honor old songs.
 These songs are the very definition of free, even recognized in law as in the “public domain.”